synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ### Ensure Accessibility

 We use semantic HTML elements, ARIA landmarks, roles, states, and properties in components and storybook stories.
-We implement tests and "mouseless" stories to ensure that interactive elements can be navigated and activated using the keyboard (tab-index) and ensure the correct sequence of navigation.
+We implement tests to ensure that interactive elements can be navigated and activated using the keyboard (tab-index) and ensure the correct sequence of navigation.
 We use descriptive text, labels, and instructions to provide context for non-text content.
 We ensure that dynamic content changes are announced to screen readers with ARIA live regions.

 ### API

 As stated in our goals, we focus on flexibility and adaptation.
 These goals are reached by providing proper APIs to our components.
-This means to prefer slots over attributes and to make use of css parts when meaningful.
+This means to prefer slots over attributes and to make use of CSS parts when meaningful.

 ## Contribution workflow